Cincinnati Bengals Top 30 Visit Tracker For 2025 NFL Draft Prospects

 The Bengals are less than a month away from the deadline to make a decision on the fifth-year option for safety-turned-cornerback Dax Hill, and they’ll likely having something to say about the future of starting safety Geno Stone sooner than that.

-Emmanwori could be in play for the Bengals at No. 17 as the consensus top safety in the class with his ball skills and tackling ability, which is why they scheduled him to visit, as reported by Josh Kendall.
+Emmanwori could be in play for the Bengals at No. 17 as one of the top safeties in the class with his ball skills and tackling ability, which is why they scheduled him to visit, as reported by Josh Kendall.

 Ohio State RB Quinshon Judkins